 When your relationship with work is falling to the wayside, sometimes you just need a spruce up to help get things back on track.
 Whether you need to set brand new goals for you and your team or change your environment around to gain a new perspective, there are ways to help cure the feelings of emptiness and being overworked.

 So what can you do to reinvigorate your passion?
 Try these 10 sure-fire ways to rekindle the romance with your workweek.

 How long have you been working in the same environment?
 Spending so much time in one place that never changes can drive anyone nuts.

 We get it, having a routine is important but it can eventually result in boredom.
-If you’re starting to dislike your daily routine, go completely off the grid and use this time to reflect on your job and how to make it better.
+If you’re starting to feel overworked or you dislike your daily routine, go completely off the grid and use this time to reflect on your job and how to make it better.

 You can start by using your lunch breaks or your off-duty hours to pursue non-work related activities instead of focusing all day on your responsibilities.
 Or would you be happier if you could hit the gym before starting your day or read twenty pages of a book between two tasks?

 Whatever it is, remember that small breaks can provide a quick energizing mental boost.
 If you feel that you’re stuck sitting at your desk all day, take short walks to rejuvenate yourself.

 Clearly, changing up your routine could be a helpful tactic in getting unstuck.
 Even if you only add an extra break in the afternoon to listen to your favorite playlist, or browse social media sites for inspirational stuff, it could go a long way to improve your productivity and help you fall back in love with your job!